 Walt Disney World Resort

-Don’t forget to visit Disney Springs, either: the 120 acres complex includes four distinct areas: Marketplace, The Landing, Town Center, and West Side.
+Don’t forget to also visit Disney Springs.
+This 120 acres complex includes four distinct areas: Marketplace, The Landing, Town Center, and West Side.
 Buses and water taxis provide transportation between Disney Springs and other areas of Walt Disney World.
 Don’t miss out on this amazing experience!

 If you’re feeling adventurous, take a ride on the Gatorland Express train and then head over to Gator Gully Splash Park where kids of all ages can enjoy a good ol’ fashion soaking!